oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/service-mesh/Linkerd-using-to-troubleshoot-problems.md

 [{"itemCount":410,"itemName":"Pencil"},{"itemCount":50,"itemName":"Eraser"},{"itemCount":4490,"itemName":"Pins"},{"itemCount":100,"itemName":"Book"}]
 ```

 As before repeat this a few times, approximately half the time it will succeed and half the time it will fail.
+Note that if you had tried this on the reserverStock end point it would fail 75% of the time - because that API makes two calls to the stockmanager, either of which failing will result in a failure back to the caller.

 Restart the load generator